nokaa/neppit/README.md

-# senatus
+# Neppit

 An anonymous Internet forum.

-Senatus is also used as a test-bed for [hayaku](https://github.com/nokaa/hayaku), and largely determines what features are developed.
+Neppit is also used as a test-bed for [hayaku](https://github.com/nokaa/hayaku), and largely determines what features are developed.

 ### Install
 Make sure that you have setup [Postgresql](https://wiki.archlinux.org/index.php/PostgreSQL).